-FOLDER-RANDOM - This

-feature, when activated, plays all

-files on the selected folder in random

-order.
-To activate folder random,

-press the RDM side of the RPT/

-RDM bar.
-You will see F-RDM in the

-display.
-The system will then select

-and play files randomly.
-This

-continues until you deactivate folder

-random by pressing and holding the

-RDM side of the bar again, or by

-selecting a different folder with the

-FOLDER bar.
+In MP3 or WMA mode FOLDER-RANDOM - This feature, when activated, plays all files in the selected folder in random order.
+To activate folder random, press the RDM side of the RPT/ RDM bar.
+You will see F-RDM in the display.
+The system will then select and play files randomly.
+This continues until you deactivate folder random by pressing and holding the RDM side of the bar again, or by selecting a different folder with the FOLDER bar.

-Each time you press and release the RDM side of the bar, the mode changes from folder random play to random play (within a disc random play), then to normal playing.
+Each time you press and release the RDM side of the bar, the mode changes from folder random play to random play (within a disc random play), then to normal play.